cornish-tools/cornish-spellchecker/README.md

 - Ensure Thunderbird is installed.
 - Find the [latest release](https://github.com/cornish-tools/cornish-spellchecker/releases).
 - Download the Mozilla XPI file.
-- Drag the XPI file into Thunderbird and the dictionary will be installed.
+- Drag the XPI file into Thunderbird and the spell-checker will be installed.

 # Run